Electric line clearance and bushfire mitigation

 - provide for management plans relating to compliance with the Code, and

-- provide for other matters authorised under the Act relating to electric line clearance.
+- provide for other matters authorised under the Act relating to ELC.

 Minimum clearance spaces for electric lines